shimspedy/sengov/content/states/new-york/anthony-palumbo/_index.md

 seo_title: "contact Senator Anthony Palumbo"
 subheader:
      greeting: Contact Senator Anthony Palumbo
-     description: Anthony Howard Palumbo was born on September 14, 1970, in Brookhaven, New York.
-He is an American Republican Party politician who currently represents the 1st district of the New York State Senate.
-Before this, he served as a member of the New York State Assembly.
+     description: Anthony H. Palumbo represents the 1st Senate District, which includes the northern portion of the Town of Brookhaven, and the Towns of Riverhead, Southold, East Hampton, Southampton and Shelter Island.
+Previously, Senator Palumbo served in the New York State Assembly for several years, first being elected to the 2nd Assembly District in 2013.
 description: Contact Senator Anthony Palumbo of New York.
 Contact information for Anthony Palumbo includes email address, phone number, and mailing address.
 image: anthony-palumbo.jpeg
 video: